-"STAFF FEEL SUPPORTED TO DEVELOP THEIR SKILLS AND TEACH ENRICHING LESSONS THAT ENABLE PUPILS TO MAKE GOOD OR BETTER PROGRESS, PARTICULARLY IN THE SIXTH FORM" OFSTED 2017
+"STAFF FEEL SUPPORTED TO DEVELOP THEIR SKILLS AND TEACH ENRICHING LESSONS THAT ENABLE PUPILS TO MAKE GOOD OR BETTER PROGRESS, PARTICULARLY IN THE SIXTH FORM" OFSTED 2017 achieving these targets and our school systems are geared to support this.
+We ensure that our staff are extremely well trained in teaching and assessing the courses they deliver.

 Academic excellence is key to our students' success.
-Our curriculum offer includes a wide range of A levels, our popular and highly rated BTEC Sports course and a T-Level in Media.
-The courses we run reflect our academic and creative school ethos: ranging from English, the sciences and maths through to subjects such as photography, drama, music and art, as well as new subjects such as psychology, sociology and economics.
+Our curriculum offer includes a wide range of A levels and our highly rated BTEC courses.
+The courses we run reflect our academic and creative school ethos: ranging from English, the Sciences and Maths through to subjects such as Photography, Drama, Music and Art, as well as new subjects such as Psychology, Sociology and Economics.

 Our sixth form teachers are passionate about their subjects and use innovative and engaging lessons that challenge our students intellectually, develop lifelong independent learners and make the most of the school's excellent facilities.
 Students are set ambitious targets and then given the support and constructive feedback they need to achieve them.
-Our teachers are committed to all students achieving these targets and our school systems are geared to support this.
-We ensure that our staff are extremely well trained in teaching and assessing the courses they deliver.
+Our teachers are committed to all students